macsims1/epc/04-others/04-languages.md

 ---
 layout: page
+page-type: map-description

 title: Languages
-page-type: map-description

 map-group: others
+map-category: population
+map-theme:
+map-name: languages

+folder-name: 04-others
+filename: 04-languages

 image: other-languages.jpg
 image-folder: others
 image-caption:
-folder-name: 04-others
-filename: 04-languages

 previous-map: 03-helicopters
 next-map: 05-population-displacement
 ---
 The ability to communicate with populations affected by disasters and emergencies effectively is key to understanding their needs.
 It is also important for communicating with the affected population about what is being done.

 ## Strategic or operational?